programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 [^5]: Caroline Bourlet and Anne-Laure Bethe, "Road Network in 1300," ALPAGE, accessed May 11, 2026, https://alpage.huma-num.fr/ancient-urban-fabric/.

 [^6]: Cloud Optimized GeoTIFF, "Cloud Optimized GeoTIFF," accessed May 11, 2026, https://cogeo.org/.

-## About the Authors

-[Stephen Appel](https://srappel.github.io) is the Geospatial Information Librarian at the American Geographical Society Library at the University of Wisconsin Milwaukee Libraries; Milwaukee, Wisconsin, United States.

-[Ian Spangler](https://itspangler.com/) is Associate Curator of Digital & Participatory Geography at the Norman B. Leventhal Map & Education Center at the Boston Public Library and teaches a Geospatial Humanities course at Tufts University; Boston, Massachusetts, United States.